Harry Warner: Business career in films

 After they sold their business, Harry and his three brothers joined forces with independent filmmaker Carl Laemmle's Independent Motion Picture Company, and began distributing films from his Pittsburgh film exchange division.
 In 1912, the brothers earned a $1,500 profit with the film Dante's Inferno.
-In the wake of this success, Harry and the brothers broke with Laemmle and established their own film production company.
+In the wake of their success, Harry and the brothers broke with Laemmle and established their own film production company.
 They named their new company Warner Features.
 Once Warner Features was established, Harry acquired an office in New York with his brother Albert, sending Sam and Jack to run the new corporation's film exchange divisions in San Francisco and Los Angeles.
 In 1917, Harry won more capital for the studio when he was able to negotiate a deal with Ambassador James W. Gerard to make Gerard's book My Four Years In Germany into a film.

-In 1918, after the success of My Four Years In Germany, the brothers were able to establish a studio near Hollywood, California.
+In 1918, after the success of My Four Years in Germany, the brothers were able to establish a studio near Hollywood, California.
 In the new Hollywood studio, Sam became co-head of production along with his younger brother, Jack.
 They were convinced that they would have to make movies themselves if they were to ever generate a profit.
 Between the years 1919 and 1920, the studio did not turn a profit.
-During this time, banker Motley Flint, who was, unlike most bankers at the time, not anti-semitic, helped the brothers pay off their debts.
-The four brothers then decided to relocate their studio from Culver City, California to the Sunset Boulevard section of Hollywood.
+During that time, banker Motley Flint, who was unlike most bankers at the time, not anti-semitic, helped the brothers pay off their debts.
+The four brothers then decided to move their studio from Culver City, California, to the Sunset Boulevard section of Hollywood.